 Which is the best to use?

 The drawback to bitmaps is that if they are enlarged, the pixels are made bigger.
 Enlarge it too much and it’s easy to notice stair-stepped or blocks appearing around the edges — that’s called pixelization.
 Make it smaller and you can lose important detail.
-In other words, it doesn’t scale well.
+Put another way, it doesn’t scale well.
 Look at the illustration, below.
 See how blotchy this is?
-It looks great as a smaller picture but the detail cannot be enlarged.
-If you were to want to cut this file, how would you expect the computer to figure out where the edge is to cut each flower?
-It’s going to guess, and it won’t guess very well.
-This particular photograph file will work beautifully for a print-then-cut (as long as you don’t enlarge it too much).
-Other subjects in bitmaps that have larger, defined expanses of color, like logos, can work quite nicely for cut files, but still can’t be enlarged too much.
+It looks great as a smaller picture but the detail cannot be enlarged too much.
+If you’re using these for printed crafts, the picture of the cake would print well as long as you don’t enlarge the file too much.

-Scaling is where vector formats shine: since everything is calculated, you can make the scale as big or as small as you want and it will always work well.
+It’s right there in its name: Scalable Vector Graphics are designed to scale to be very large or very small without pixelating or getting indecipherable.
+Since everything is calculated, you can make the scale as big or as small as you want and it will always work well.
 Additionally, this format was designed for manufacturing, to design extremely accurate drawings and lifelike 3D renderings (think architecture and engineering drawings).
-These drawings can be plotted on plotters (like the drawing feature on a Cricut or Silhouette) or they can be used on 3D printers, computer aided manufacturing machines, or in the craft world, our beloved cutting machines.
+These drawings can be plotted on plotters (like the drawing feature on a Cricut or Silhouette), printed on 3D printers, used in CAD/CAM machines, or in the craft world, our beloved cutting machines and laser cutters.
 They can also have gradient and pattern fills to give life-like shading to the drawing; obviously those are printed rather than cut/plotted.

 About those acronyms…